1.1 The rules will be applicable during the Bruges Belfry Darts.

 13.1 The order of play will be determined by the throw for the Bull.
 In a singles event the first player on the score card shall throw first for the Bull with one dart.
 The dart must remain in the board to count and a re-throw shall be made until the dart remains in the board.
 In a pairs event, the first mentioned player of each pair will throw for the Bull and the player of the first mentioned pair will throw first.

-14.1 A player who wins his/her game, has the obligation to mark the next game at the same board.
+14.1 A player who has lost his/her game, has the obligation to mark the next game at the same board.

 15. Prize money

-15.1 During the BBD there will a prize fund available of more as 20.000 Euro in total.
+15.1 During the BBD there will a prize fund available of 17.000 Euro in total.

 15.2 Youth prizes are paid in ‘value-cheques’.